cashbooktoolkit/bouncer/README.md

 ## Getting started

 The Login page is fully customisable.
-Begin by copying login-sample.html to login.html and editing it as you see fit.
 CSS and javascript files may be placed into the assets folder.
 The login.html file is a golang html/template and things like the error reporting should be left alone, but feel free to style it.